like-null/speechtotext/README.md

 # speechtotext
 <b><h1>Intro</h1></b>

-By using this sofware you can convert speech into text it uses google api to convert speech to text.
-You can creayte software like this by your own to learn it go this web page https://like-null.blogspot.com/2020/04/how-to-make-speech-to-text-program-in.html .
+By using this software you can convert speech into text it uses google API to convert speech to text.
+You can create software like this on your own to learn it go this web page https://like-null.blogspot.com/2020/04/how-to-make-speech-to-text-program-in.html.

 <br />
 <b><h1>Requirements</h1></b>